snowdriftcoop/snowdrift/GUIDE.md

 on Debian, Ubuntu, Arch, Gentoo, and related distros of GNU/Linux and should work on all other distros.

+For NixOS, see the notes in the appendix here under the section about Nix package manager.

 Snowdrift also has been built on Mac OS Yosemite.
 The Mac OS build process seems to have some issues with postgres user names being different;
 so until we address that, the database set-up for Mac OS will need to be done manually,